cynkra/fledge/README.md

 [![asciinema demo](https://github.com/cynkra/fledge/raw/main/readme/demo.gif)](https://asciinema.org/a/173876)

-Click on the image to show in a separate tab.
+Click on the image or link above to show in a separate tab.

 ## Installation